saikiranmatla/NLP/README.md

 # NLP
 This space contains all NLP projects i have worked on.
-These aren't the best models but i can say one can find or understand how to build a ML model.
+These models may help every Data Science enthusiast on how to make a Machine Learning from scratch.